holubecmichal/reservio-api/README.md

 To fill the database with dummy data, it is necessary to run the command.
 Dummy data are filled only in case of an empty database and local env `APP_ENV=local`.
 - `php artisan db:seed`

+## Dummy data

+If `php artisan db:seed` is executed (Docker run it after `make migrate`), the database will be filled with dummy data.
+You can use existing user for login.
+- email: `testovaci@user.cz`
+- password: `password`

 ## Tests

 To run tests, you can use `make test` in the case of using Docker or `php artisan test` after the overall system setup.